Azure-Samples/azure-ai-content-understanding-dotnet/README.md

 3. Press `F1` → select `Dev Containers: Reopen in Container`.

-4. "Wait for the setup to complete.
-Follow the instructions in [Configure Azure AI service resource](#configure-azure-ai-service-resource), then use the integrated terminal in Visual Studio Code to run:"
+4. Wait for the setup to complete.
+Follow the instructions in [Configure Azure AI service resource](#configure-azure-ai-service-resource), then use the integrated terminal in Visual Studio Code to run:

 ```bash
 cd {ProjectName}